FAQ

 All lenses include UV protection, anti-reflective, and anti-scratch coatings.

-Single vision lenses are included in the cost of the frames, so there is no additional cost for these lenses.
-All other lenses (blue block, photochromic, 1.67, polarized sunglasses, and progressive) have additional cost that will be reflected as you select your lenses.
+Single vision lenses, for those within the prescription range sphere -8.00 to +6.00, cylinders up to -2.00, are included in the cost of the frames, so there is no additional cost for these lenses.
+All other lenses (blue block, photochromic, 1.67, polarized sunglasses, and progressive) are offered at an additional cost indicated when you make your selection.

 Frames